donomii/ssh-expect/README.md

 # ssh-expect
-A library and convenient mini language for scripting ssh
+A library and mini language for scripting ssh

-ssh-expect is a scripting solution that automates boring server jobs
+ssh-expect is a scripting solution that automates tedious server jobs

 # Use

-expectssh can be used to auto   mate installs, configure servers and almost anything that can be done in an interactive terminal.
+ssh-expect automates installs, configures servers and almost anything that can be done in an interactive terminal.

     (require "ssh-subprocess.rkt")
     [ssh-script "myAwesomeServerbox" "mybox.coolservers.com" "bob" "sekretpassword"